DataWithDion/Data-Analyst-Portfolio/README.md

 1️⃣ Exploratory Data Analysis (EDA)

-Applied EDA on different datasets to identify patterns and trends.
+Applied EDA to identify patterns and trends.

 Used MySQL to clean and visualize data.